-Private Wealth Management provided order execution for retail and professional clients.
+Private Wealth Management provides order execution for retail and professional clients.

-A client's regulatory categorisation is an important factor both in the assessment of whether the client is relying on GS to deliver best execution and in providing best execution.
-The starting presumption is that retail clients did legitimately rely on GS to protect their interests in relation to pricing and other elements of the transaction that may be affected by the choice made by GS in executing the relevant order (i.e. GS owes a duty of best execution to retail clients).
-Generally, we would not expect professional clients to be legitimately relying on us to provide best execution, particularly given the market practice for clients to shop around for quotes, and therefore our best execution obligations for these instruments are unlikely to apply.
+The starting presumption is that retail clients do legitimately rely on GS to protect their interests in relation to pricing and other elements of the transaction that may be affected by the choice made by GS in executing the relevant order (i.e. GS owes a duty of best execution to retail clients).

-Subject to any specific instructions, GS will generally give the highest priority to:
+Subject to any specific instructions, GS generally gave the highest priority to: